survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 * Webpack maintains a **manifest** containing information needed to run the application.
 * If the manifest changes, the change will invalidate the containing bundle.
 * To overcome this problem, the manifest can be extracted to a bundle of its own using the `CommonsChunkPlugin`.
 * Certain plugins allow you to write the manifest to the generated *index.html*.
 It is also possible to extract the information to a JSON file.
-The JSON is useful with *Server Side Rendering*.
+The JSON comes in handy with *Server Side Rendering*.
 * **Records** allow you to store module IDs across builds.
-The approach is useful if you rely on code splitting approaches.
+The approach becomes essential if you rely on code splitting approaches.
 As a downside you have to track the records file somehow.

 I will show you how to analyze the build statistics in the next chapter.
 This analysis is essential for figuring out how to improve the build result.